geodynamics/aspect/cookbooks/stokes/doc/stokes.md

 multiple ways of doing this.
 For example, we could simply set the initial temperature of the material in the sphere to a lower value, yielding a higher density with any of the common material models.
-Or, we could use 's facilities to advect along what are called &ldquo;compositional fields&rdquo;
-and make the density dependent on these fields.
+Or, we could use 's facilities to advect along what are called "compositional fields" and make the density dependent on these fields.

 We will go with the second approach and tell to advect a single compositional